bendahrooge/relative-time/README.md

     composer require bendahrooge/relative-time

-If you don't know what composer is (its pretty awesum) (https://getcomposer.org/doc/00-intro.md "check out the documentation to install it.")
+If you don't know what composer is (its pretty awesum) [check out the documentation to install it.](https://getcomposer.org/doc/00-intro.md)

 ## Getting Relative Time